 Furthermore, once a security threat is in the building they can walk up to a printer and take copies that are sitting there, gaining access to sensitive information like employee forms, customer data, tax records, and more.

 The cost of a data breach is probably more than you want to think about.
-That’s why it’s so important to have strong copier and printer security in place.
+That’s why it’s so important to have a strong copier and printer security in place.
 And, there’s no better alternative than working with a reliable, trusted managed print partner.

 Take a minute and think about how much paperwork is printed, scanned, stored, and shared at your office.
 It’s probably a lot, right?
 If your company is like most, almost all of your employees are using printers and sending documents on a daily basis.